elliotperviz/cmms/md/silicon/README.md

   velocity all create 300.0 12345 mom yes rot yes
   ########################
   ```
   We initialize the velocities at 300K with a random seed.
+This assigns velocities according to a Maxwell-Boltzmann distribution corresponding to 300K.
+Be aware that this is a quick and dirty way to start the simulation, as after assigning velocities to each atom the forces can be very large, and the starting point may be far from equilibrium.
+A much safer procedure is to heat the system properly from 0K (the original starting point), unless we know already that the configuration we choose is stable at 300K.
+In our case we have cubic diamond-Si, so we can be fairly sure this is stable at 300K...
   ```bash
   ### MD run #############
   timestep        0.01